dotnet/designs/accepted/2020/net5/net5.md

 features to it.

 Thus, new apps should start on .NET Core.
-By branding it as .NET 5, this recommendation is much more obvious to both, existing customers, as well as new customers.
+By branding it as .NET 5, this recommendation is much more obvious to both existing customers and new customers.

 ### Why are the OS specific flavors not versioned by the OS?